skeeto/illume/README.md

 cursor position.

 **Recommendation**: DeepSeek produces the best FIM output, followed by Qwen and Granite.
-Both also work out-of-the-box with llama.cpp `/infill`.
+All three work out-of-the-box with llama.cpp `/infill`, but work best with an Illume FIM profile.

-## Environment
+## Profiles

-`$ILLUME_PROFILE` selects an API profile, which configures a URL and flavor.
-The program has several built-in profiles (see `Profiles` in the source).
-If this variable contains a slash, the contents of the file at that path are prepended to all inputs.
-Use this to set the URL, extra keys, HTTP headers, or even a system prompt.
+`$ILLUME_PROFILE` sets the default profile.
+The default profile is like an implicit `!profile` when none is specified.
+A profile sets the URL, extra keys, HTTP headers, or even a system prompt.
+Illume supplies many built-in
+profiles: see `Profiles` in the source.
+If the profile name contains a slash, the profile is read from that file.
+Otherwise it's matched against a built-in profile, or a file with a `.profile` suffix next to the Illume executable.

 ## Directives